SonniesEdge/inuitcss-guide/README.md

 ## Modules
 InuitCSS is *increadibly* modular and has all documentation inline.
 While this means that you only ever pull in what you need, and there's information inline, it means that getting a  high-level overview is extremely frustrating.
 This guide attempts to address that.

 The following list breaks things up according to the inverted triangle philosophy, but notice that each module is prefixed with something like `inuit-defaults`.
 This is a bower or npm package name.
-Then inside each group is the triangle stack level, e.g. `settings.xxxxxx`, detailing *where* in the triangle it affects, and the effect name `nnnnnn.default`, describing what it *does*.
+A bower or npm package might contain more than one module.
+Then after the '/' in each group is the triangle stack level, e.g. `settings.xxxxxx`, detailing *where* in the triangle it affects, and, after the '.', the effect name `nnnnnn.default`, describing what it *does*.

 So, `inuit-tools-widths/tools.widths` belongs to the `inuit-tools-widths` package, affects the `tools` layer of the triangle and provides `widths` functionality.